Introduction

 proc readValue*(

-r: var JsonReader, val: var JsonRpcId
+r: var JsonReader, value: var JsonRpcId

 ) {.raises: [IOError, JsonReaderError].} =